appendix-d

 • In System Properties, click the Environment Variables button.

-• Open a new command shell and type sqlite3.
+4. Verify the installation by opening a new command shell and entering sqlite3.
 If everything is set up correctly, you’ll enter the SQLite prompt where you can start creating and managing databases.

-With SQLite installed and configured, you can now create the database for the examples in Chapter 9.
+With SQLite installed and configured, you can now create the database for the examples in chapters 10 and 12.